Graduate of Loyola Law School and Loyola Marymount University.

 Mr. Aquino also supports non-profit organizations such as the American Red Cross, Smile Train, Downs Syndrome Association of Los Angeles, Pediatric Cancer Research Foundation, Goodwill and disabled American veterans groups.
 He runs 10ks up to marathons to financially support charities focused on helping individuals afflicted with medical issues and also children in need.

 Outside of work and civic life, his most cherished and important title in his entire life is Dad to his three children.
-Mr. Aquino has a personal goal to earn the Abbott World Marathon Majors Medal by 2023.
+Mr. Aquino has a personal goal to earn the Abbott World Marathon Majors Medal by 2024, with the Boston Marathon as the last Major left to complete.